SendCloud/spp-integration-example/README.md

 # Repository not maintained here anymore

-You can find the plugin directly [here](https://gitlab.com/sendcloud-public/spp-integration-example)
+You can find the maintained repository [here](https://gitlab.com/sendcloud-public/spp-integration-example)

 # Service point picker